burcode7/CPP-Learning-Journey/Fundamentals/MadLibs-Clone_(PROJECT)/README.md

 1. Display in the story:

-    `There once was a ADJECTIVE1 girl named GIRLSNAME who was a ADJECTIVE2 OCCUPATION1 in the Kingdom of PLACENAME.
-She loved to wear CLOTHING and HOBBY.
-She wanted to marry the ADJECTIVE3 OCCUPATION2 named BOYSNAME bt her father, King MANSNAME forbid her from seeing him.`
+    There once was a 'ADJECTIVE1' girl named 'GIRLSNAME' who was a 'ADJECTIVE2' 'OCCUPATION1' in the Kingdom of 'PLACENAME'.
+She loved to wear 'CLOTHING' and 'HOBBY'.
+She wanted to marry the 'ADJECTIVE3' 'OCCUPATION2' named 'BOYSNAME' but her father, King 'MANSNAME' forbid her from seeing him.